Missile guidance: Beam riding

-Retransmission homing

-Retransmission homing, also called "track-via-missile" or "TVM", is a hybrid between command guidance, semi-active radar homing and active radar homing.
-The missile picks up radiation broadcast by the tracking radar which bounces off the target and relays it to the tracking station, which relays commands back to the missile.

-AI guidance

-In 2017, Russian weapons manufacturer Tactical Missiles Corporation announced that it was developing missiles that would use artificial intelligence to choose their own targets.
-In 2019, the United States Army announced it was developing a similar technology.
+The Seaslug and 9K121 Vikhr are examples of beam riding missiles.

-GOLIS systems
+Go-onto-location-in-space (GOLIS) systems

-Whatever the mechanism used in a go-onto-location-in-space guidance system is, it must contain preset information about the target.
+Whatever the mechanism used in a GOLIS guidance system is, it must contain preset information about the target.
 These systems' main characteristic is the lack of a target tracker.
 The guidance computer and the missile tracker are located in the missile.
 The lack of target tracking in GOLIS necessarily implies navigational guidance.

 Navigational guidance is any type of guidance executed by a system without a target tracker.
 The other two units are on board the missile.
 These systems are also known as self-contained guidance systems; however, they are not always entirely autonomous due to the missile trackers used.
-They are subdivided by their missile tracker's function as follows: